 Foundation ENG 101: Writing about Literature

-This course develops strategies for reading and writing about literature (poetry, drama, fiction, literary essays), with the expectation that students will be able to understand and interpret primary literary texts; develop writing skills; and develop and organize interpretive essays through the use and evaluation of sources.
-ENG 101 courses will have a significant component of the course devoted to writing instruction and developing information literacy.
+A course that develops strategies for reading and writing about literature (poetry, drama, fiction, literary essays), with the expectation that students will be able to understand and interpret primary literary texts; develop writing skills; and develop and organize interpretive essays through the use and evaluation of sources.

 Goal 1: Students will demonstrate the ability to understand and critically analyze college-level literary texts.

 - (1A) Understand the use of specific literary terms, traditions, or styles

 - (1B) Interpret the meanings or significance of a literary text

 Goal 2: Students will demonstrate the ability to construct a coherent, thesis-driven essay on a literary topic.

 - (2A) Identify and articulate a central thesis around which the essay is to be organized

 - (2B) Develop a coherent argument that supports a central thesis

 - (2C) Support argument with evidence from literary texts and/or secondary sources